xyncro/sites-freya.io/reference/machines/http/configuration/decisions.rst

        <tr class="influence">
          <td><a href="../../../../_static/specifications.preconditions.html">ifModifiedSinceMatches</a></td>
          <td>n/a</td>
          <td>Does the if-modified-since value supplied match an last modified time given for the resource?
-The implementation will refer to the <code>lastModified</code> property if configured, otherwise it will assume a successful match.</td>
+The implementation will refer to the <a href="properties.html#last-modified">lastModified</a> property if configured, otherwise it will assume a successful match.</td>
        </tr>
      </tbody>
    </table>